Making Communication Work for Everyone

 Finding Your Voice Through Connection

-At AAC & Me, we believe communication is more than using a device.
-It’s about joining in, being heard and feeling part of something.
+At AAC and Me, we believe communication is more than a device.
+It is about joining in, being heard and feeling part of something.

-Whether it’s through music, stories or shared routines, we create moments where children can connect, explore and express themselves.
+Through music, stories and shared routines, we create opportunities for children to connect, explore and express themselves.

 Visit Our Blog